Mastercard Incorporated (NYSE:MA) Shares Sold by GAM Holding AG

-GAM Holding AG cut its stake in Mastercard Incorporated (NYSE:MA – Free Report) by 0.1% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+GAM Holding AG lowered its holdings in Mastercard Incorporated (NYSE:MA – Free Report) by 0.1% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 26,420 shares of the credit services provider’s stock after selling 30 shares during the period.
-GAM Holding AG’s holdings in Mastercard were worth $10,391,000 as of its most recent SEC filing.
+GAM Holding AG’s holdings in Mastercard were worth $10,391,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of the stock.
-Financial Connections Group Inc. purchased a new position in Mastercard during the 4th quarter worth approximately $25,000.
-Strategic Investment Solutions Inc. IL purchased a new position in Mastercard during the 1st quarter worth $25,000.
-Creative Capital Management Investments LLC acquired a new position in Mastercard in the first quarter valued at $30,000.
-Quarry LP purchased a new stake in shares of Mastercard in the first quarter valued at about $40,000.
-Finally, Ruedi Wealth Management Inc. acquired a new stake in shares of Mastercard during the fourth quarter worth about $41,000.
-Institutional investors and hedge funds own 74.94% of the company’s stock.
+A number of other hedge funds and other institutional investors have also made changes to their positions in MA.
+EA Series Trust acquired a new position in shares of Mastercard in the 2nd quarter worth $6,970,000.
+IFM Investors Pty Ltd raised its holdings in Mastercard by 4.8% during the 2nd quarter.
+IFM Investors Pty Ltd now owns 168,213 shares of the credit services provider’s stock worth $66,158,000 after buying an additional 7,731 shares during the period.
+CWA Asset Management Group LLC lifted its stake in Mastercard by 10.1% during the second quarter.
+CWA Asset Management Group LLC now owns 4,803 shares of the credit services provider’s stock valued at $1,889,000 after buying an additional 440 shares in the last quarter.
+Empirical Finance LLC raised its holdings in shares of Mastercard by 11.8% during the second quarter.
+Empirical Finance LLC now owns 26,919 shares of the credit services provider’s stock valued at $10,587,000 after acquiring an additional 2,849 shares during the period.
+Finally, Ipswich Investment Management Co.
+Inc. lifted its position in shares of Mastercard by 2.4% in the 2nd quarter.
+Ipswich Investment Management Co.
+Inc. now owns 2,526 shares of the credit services provider’s stock valued at $993,000 after acquiring an additional 59 shares in the last quarter.
+74.94% of the stock is currently owned by institutional investors.

 Mastercard Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Thursday, November 9th.
-Stockholders of record on Monday, October 9th will be issued a $0.57 dividend.
-The ex-dividend date of this dividend is Thursday, October 5th.
-This represents a $2.28 dividend on an annualized basis and a dividend yield of 0.57%.
-Mastercard’s dividend payout ratio (DPR) is 21.37%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, November 9th.
+Investors of record on Monday, October 9th will be paid a dividend of $0.57 per share.
+The ex-dividend date is Thursday, October 5th.
+This represents a $2.28 annualized dividend and a yield of 0.57%.
+Mastercard’s dividend payout ratio is 21.37%.

-Several analysts have commented on MA shares.
-888 reaffirmed a “reiterates” rating on shares of Mastercard in a research note on Friday, June 30th.
-Jefferies Financial Group upped their price target on Mastercard from $460.00 to $475.00 and gave the stock a “buy” rating in a research note on Friday, September 15th.
-Morgan Stanley lifted their price objective on shares of Mastercard from $440.00 to $443.00 in a research report on Friday, July 28th.
-BMO Capital Markets raised their target price on shares of Mastercard from $463.00 to $488.00 and gave the stock an “outperform” rating in a research note on Friday, July 28th.
-Finally, JPMorgan Chase & Co. dropped their price target on shares of Mastercard from $510.00 to $496.00 and set an “overweight” rating on the stock in a research note on Monday.
-One analyst has rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-According to MarketBeat.com, Mastercard presently has an average rating of “Moderate Buy” and an average target price of $445.70.
+MA has been the topic of several research analyst reports.
+Mizuho reiterated a “buy” rating and set a $435.00 price objective on shares of Mastercard in a research report on Tuesday, August 29th.
+888 reissued a “reiterates” rating on shares of Mastercard in a research note on Friday, June 30th.
+Morgan Stanley lifted their target price on Mastercard from $440.00 to $443.00 in a research note on Friday, July 28th.
+Wells Fargo & Company increased their price target on shares of Mastercard from $425.00 to $440.00 and gave the stock an “overweight” rating in a research report on Friday, July 28th.
+Finally, Susquehanna boosted their price objective on shares of Mastercard from $433.00 to $486.00 and gave the company a “positive” rating in a research report on Friday, July 28th.
+One analyst has rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $445.70.

 Mastercard Profile